-The consumption of pharmaceutical products worldwide is high, especially in developed countries .
-From various reviews, it was analyzed that consumption patterns and excretion of drugs, such as ibuprofen, which is ingested 276.1 tons annually.
-These pollutants are generally released into the aquatic environment from point sources such as drugs excreted into the sewer system or landfills wastewater effluent hospital, runoff breeding sites and aquaculture animals .
-Even an apparent insignificant source as individual households can increase the level of pharmaceuticals in water through consumption and unused drugs through sinks and drains, as revised by .
+The consumption of pharmaceutical products worldwide is high, especially in developed countries 23.
+From various reviews, it was analyzed that consumption patterns and excretion of drugs, such as ibuprofen, which is ingested 276.1 tons annually 24.
+These pollutants are generally released into the aquatic environment from point sources such as drugs excreted into the sewer system or landfills ^{25,26} wastewater effluent hospital, runoff breeding sites and aquaculture animals 27.
+Even an apparent insignificant source as individual households can increase the level of pharmaceuticals in water through consumption and unused drugs through sinks and drains, as revised by 28.
 These major sources of emerging contaminants reach the sewage plants (Table 1) in a minimum concentration worldwide.
 In rivers it is common to find these pollutants that go to other bodies of water, including aquifers, estuaries and marine systems.

-Compound Ng concentration range (ng l) D Analgesics and antiinflammatory North America Europe Asia and Australia Percentage of the Effluent treatment plants Fresh water: rivers, channels Treatment Fresh water: rivers, channels Treatment Fresh water: compound excreted Ibuprofen 220 -3600 0 -34.0 134 -7100 14 -44 65 -1758 28 -360 ≤ 5
+Compound Ng concentration range (ng l) D ( Analgesics and antiinflammatory North America Europe Asia and Australia Percentage of the Effluent treatment plants Freshwater: rivers, channels Effluent treatment plants Freshwater: rivers, channels Effluent treatment plants Freshwater: rivers, channels compound excreted Ibuprofen 220 - 3600 - 0 - 34.0 134 - 7100 14 - 44 65 - 1758 28 - 360 ≤5

 Table 1.
-Data of ibuprofen concentration in a concentration range (ng/l) measured worldwide .
+Data of ibuprofen concentration in a concentration range (ng/l) measured worldwide 29.